 Unless you’ve spent the last few years on a secluded mountain yoga retreat, you’ll have heard the hype about CBD.
-Thousands of people across the UK are now regularly using it, claiming all sorts of benefits like helping them deal with stress and anxiety through to helping fight pain and inflammation.
+Thousands of people across the UK are now regularly using it as part of their daily wellness routine.

-At Aire, we promote the use of CBD Oil as a food supplement to support the wellbeing of your body and mind.
-Unfortunately, we’re not allowed to give advice on CBD from a medical perspective, so we urge you to do your own research before giving it a try.
-There’s lots of evidence from clinical trials readily available on the internet, with more being published on an almost daily basis.
+At Aire, we promote the use of CBD oil as a food supplement to support the wellbeing of your body and mind.
+We urge you to do your own research before giving it a try.

 What we can discuss here is how CBD works.
 It’s quite complicated so try and stick with us…

 Most of the good stuff CBD does is thanks to a group of neurotransmitters and receptors found in our bodies called the Endocannabinoid System (ECS).

 The ECS plays a key role in shaping how we feel and how we experience life every day.
 It does this by balancing our endocannabinoid levels, which in turn helps regulates some of our physiological processes, including those that control how we deal with different areas of our daily life.

 CBD and ECS – perfect partners

 In a nutshell, CBD gives our ECS a helping hand to stay balanced.
 It does this by interacting with ECS receptors known as CB1 and CB2

 The CB1 receptors are found mainly in the brain and spinal cord.
 The CB2 receptors are found pretty much everywhere.